Matin-Mansouri/AppliedAI/README.md

   - `Main_withoutNormalization.py`:  in this file the feature exteracted from images do not normalized.
   - `Main_withoutNormalization_optimization.py`: in this file the feature exteracted from images do not normalized. features value
- -`Semi_supervised.py`: semisupervised classifier with Decision tree model useing iteration
+ -`Semi_supervised.py`:define a semisupervised classifier with Decision tree model useing iteration